pgelinas/gradleplugins/pdePlugin/readme.md

 ```

 # Configuration
 Configuration is done through the 'pdeBuild' extension and has a wide range of properties.
-Here is an overview of some of them:
+Here is an overview:

 ```groovy
 pdeBuild {